FiremanMario9/ConvertVideosToNokia/README.md

 Presiquites:
 1. An SD card for storing videos.
 2. A PC with FFMPEG installed.
 3. A video file.
-I reccommend Nzuri Video Downloader [https://nzurivideodownloader.vercel.app/] to download YouTube Videos, or just use any movies/videos you already have (already ripped).
+I reccommend Nzuri Video Downloader [https://nzurivideodownloader.vercel.app/] to download YouTube Videos, or just use any movies/videos you already have.

 Conversion:
 I did the hard work.
 Now all you need to do is download the .bat file.